muschellij2/process_head_ct/index.md

 also use brain extraction as a first step to identify areas to be removed.
 For brain extraction, run `BET` for CT or `CT_BET` (especially if you have GPUs for the neural network).
-If registration is performed, keeping the transformations back into the native, subject image space is usually necessary as many radiologists and clinicians are comfortable to subject-specific predictions or segmentations.
-Converting the data from NIfTI back to DICOM is not commonly done, but is possible.
+If registration is performed, keeping the transformations back into the native, subject space is usually necessary as many radiologists and clinicians are comfortable to subject-specific predictions or segmentations.
+Converting the data from NIfTI back to DICOM is not commonly done, but is possible as most PACS are built for DICOM data.

 # Conclusions

 We present a simple pipeline for preprocessing of head CT data, along with software options of reading and transforming the data.
-We have found that though many tools exist for MRI and are applicable to CT data.
-Noticeable differences exist between the data in large part due to the collection setting (research vs. clinical), data access, data organization, and population-level data.
+We have found that many tools exist for MRI and are applicable to CT data.
+Noticeable differences exist between the data in large part due to the collection setting (research vs. clinical), data access, data organization, image intensity ranges, image contrast, and population-level data.
 As CT scans provide fast and clinically relevant information and with the increased interest in machine learning in medical imaging data, particularly deep learning using convolutional neural networks, research and quantitative analysis of head CT data is bound to increase.
 We believe this presents an overview of a useful set of tools and data for research in head CT.

 For research using head CT scans to have the level of interest and success as MRI, additional publicly available data needs to be released.